openMSL/governance-and-documentation/readme.md

 5. the ENVITED OpenMSL disclaimer must be agreed to and documented in a DISCLAIMER file.

 All intellectual property remains with the original contributors and is subject to the original license terms described in the LICENSE file.

+DISCLAIMER for GitHub Library
+This open-source material has been classified by the Data Cluster Maintainers - DCMs of the data cluster <name of data cluster> on <date> as directly supporting the activities in the ENVITED research cluster.
+For this reason, the open source matreial is hosted by the Automotive Solution Center for Simulation e.V.
+(ASCS) in this Open Source Model & Simulation Library (OpenMSL).
+This open-source material was created by <name of data provider> and is monitored by the DCMs of the <name of data cluster>.

+The open-source material is not directly maintained or managed by ASCS.
+The owners or maintainers of this open-source material can be found in the GitHub data cluster of the same name.
+All intellectual property remains with the original contributors and is subject to the original license terms listed in the LICENSE file.

+The ASCS reserves the right to remove open-source material and associated repositories from its ENVITED OpenMSL at any time.
+ASCS, as well as the appropriate DCMs, regularly monitor the activity of open-source material to ensure that it is still relevant to the ENVITED research cluster.
+Open-source material that no longer meets this will be removed from the platform by decision of the ENVITED TSC.
+This open-source material will be made available under open-source licenses and as is.
+This is done for the protection of the creators without any warranty and under exclusion of liability for damages resulting from any use.

+Creators of additional open-source material that may be relevant to the ENVITED OpenMSL are welcome to contact the ASCS office at hello@envited.market.

+<h3>§4 Implementation Phases of the OpenMSL.</h3>

+Implementation phases define different stages in which data clusters or parts of them can be located.

+<h5>4.1 Initialization Phase</h5>
+In the initialization phase, the new data cluster and its model(s) are first proposed or presented.
+All ENVITED members can participate in this phase after invitation by the ASCS and express their interest as DCM.
+The ENVITED TSC decides on the initiation of the new data cluster.
+Before filling the repository, the DCMs define governance rules on how and under which structure and quality metrics the data are to be entered.

+<h5>4.2 Active phase </h5>
+In the active phase, after approval by the DCMs, the open-source data is entered into the repository.
+This is usually done by the data providers, the DCMs, or the ASCS office.
+The active phase allows public access to the data sets as well as the comment function regarding applicability, functionality and necessary updates.
+Change proposals (pull requests) can be decided or accepted by the DCMs.

+<h5>4.3 Project phase</h5>
+If more extensive measures are required to update or expand open-source data in a data cluster, the project phase provides a formal definition of an implementation project.
+Here, a concrete project plan with motivation, objectives, and implementation timeframe must be defined with the involvement of participating or supporting ENVITED members.
+The initiation is done by the DCMs.
+All ENVITED members are informed about the initiation of a project phase by the ASCS office and given the opportunity to participate.
+In addition to resources / funds of the members, third-party funds as well as funds from the ENVITED Research Cluster can be used in the project phase.
+The latter also applies to the awarding of contracts to external service providers, whereby the awarding guidelines of the ASCS must be observed here.
+The final decision on the allocation of funds is made by the ASCS Executive Board after recommendation by the ENVITED TSC.